Reporter’s notebook: I waited 219 days for Washington’s unemployment agency to turn over basic public records

 Enjoy.
 And #FreeTheCalendar.

-Postscript: ESD spokesman Nick Demerice called me Thursday morning, apologized for the ongoing delays and said he’d check into what was happening.
+Postscript: ESD spokesperson Nick Demerice called me Thursday morning, apologized for the ongoing delays and said he’d check into what was happening.

 Demerice said the agency has struggled with so many requests amid an unprecedented crisis, and has not adequately kept up.